LizMarlowe-byte/Tech-writing-portfolio/Templates/API_Guide_Template.md

 _Use this template for documenting REST APIs, including endpoints, authentication methods, error handling, pagination, and examples._

-:warning: **DISCLAIMER**
+## ℹ️ About this guide

+I created this guide for the {Name of API} API, a {describe the API}, to demonstrate my ability to produce clear, developer-focused documentation that improves on the official version.

+To improve on the official documentation, I {state what you did to improve it, such as: _I added clear conceptual explanations (hosts, authentication, rate limits, pagination), a practical onboarding tutorial, and a curated API reference organized by resource group.
+Weather APIs can be complex and fragmented, so this guide emphasizes accuracy, accessibility, and developer workflows—from retrieving coordinates to fetching forecasts and historical data.
+This sample demonstrates strengths in API information architecture, developer empathy, and high-quality reference documentation_}.

+I chose {Name of API} because it {state why you chose it, such as: _it represents a real-world API that developers frequently integrate into applications, requiring precise, task-oriented documentation for successful implementation_}.

+To achieve this, I focused on the following:

+- {bulleted list that indicates the types of things you did to improve the official version, such as: _Applied best practices for API documentation, including clear examples, logical structure, and consistent terminology_}.
+-
+-

-This API guide is based on a real commercial API and was created exclusively for portfolio purposes.
-Certain details have been adapted to showcase technical writing best practices and might not represent the API's current or complete functionality.
-For comprehensive, accurate and up-to-date information, refer to the official project repository and documentation for the API.
+> _**Note:** This guide is based on a real API and was created exclusively for portfolio purposes.
+Some content has been modified to showcase technical writing best practices and might not represent the API's current functionality.
+For accurate and up-to-date information, refer to the official {Name of API} API documentation._

 ***